-Process improvement

-- Understanding existing processes and changing these processes to increase product quality and/or reduce costs and development time. - Many software companies have turned to software process improvement as a way of enhancing the quality of their software, reducing costs or accelerating their development processes. - The level of process maturity reflects the extent to which good technical and management practice has been adopted in organizational software development processes.
+- Process improvement - Understanding existing processes and changing these processes to increase product quality and/or reduce costs and development time. - Many software companies have turned to software process improvement as a way of enhancing the quality of their software and reducing costs. - The level of process maturity, such as CMMi, reflects the extent to which good technical and management practice has been adopted in organizational software development processes. - Activities of process improvement